Species: Black Crappie (Pomoxis nigromaculatus)

 Black Crappie will almost definitely be the third.
 At the time of writing, I’m at 1458.
 It’ll only take one or two good days next spring to add another species to the 1500 Club.

 Anyhow, my knowledge of panfishing was pretty minimal back then.
-I actually caught my first crappie on a brown Rooster Tail — a lure I absolutely despise for everything nowadays — when almost every crappie I’ve caught in the years since has come on a jig of some form or another.
+I actually caught my first crappie on a Brown Rooster Tail — a lure I absolutely despise nowadays not for lack of success, but because so many people kill trout with them — when almost every crappie I’ve caught in the years since has come on a jig of some form or another.